iFactory Insights

 Tracking Micro-conversions

-In higher education, big enrollment decisions—like applying and committing—rarely happen in a single moment.
-They’re the result of dozens of smaller actions that build trust, demonstrate fit, and move students closer to saying “yes.”
-These smaller actions are called micro-conversions, and they’re the connective tissue of the enrollment funnel.
+Big enrollment decisions, like applying and committing to a school, rarely happen in a single moment.
+Instead, they’re the result of hundreds of smaller actions and influences that build trust, demonstrate fit, and move students closer to saying “yes.”
+These smaller actions are called micro-conversions, and if you learn to track and measure them on your website, you have the opportunity to build powerful connections with visitors who are just beginning their college consideration journey.

 This article explores what micro-conversions are, why they matter in the unique context of higher ed, how they align with proven enrollment models, and how institutions can design their websites to encourage and measure them effectively.